-PBRSUs awarded in 2017 are based on relative TSR performance as measured for the performance period beginning April 30, 2017 and ending April 30, 2020.
-The percentage of the target PBRSU awards that will vest at the end of the three-year performance period depends on the percentage by which our TSR exceeds or falls short of the median TSR (calculated assuming dividend reinvestment) of the SPHESI Subset (as defined below).
+PBRSUs.
+PBRSUs awarded in 2018 are based on relative TSR performance as measured for the performance period beginning April 30, 2018 and ending April 30, 2021.
+The percentage of the target PBRSU awards that will vest at the end of the three-year performance period depends on the percentage by which our TSR exceeds or falls short of the median TSR (calculated assuming dividend reinvestment) of the SPSIHE Subset (as defined below).
 The chart below illustrates the maximum, target and threshold performance levels and the PBRSU payout at each level.

-The maximum and threshold performance levels applicable to the awards were set at levels that the Compensation Committee believed were consistent with the historical 75th and 25th percentile levels, respectively, for the TSRs of the SPHESI Subset.
-The "SPHESI Subset" is a subset of 26 companies in the S&P Healthcare Equipment Select Industry Index that are also on the S&P 500 Index and S&P 400 Midcap Index.
+The maximum and threshold performance levels applicable to the awards were set at levels that the Compensation Committee believed were consistent with the historical 75th and 25th percentile levels, respectively, for the TSRs of the SPSIHE Subset.
+The "SPSIHE Subset" is a subset of 28 companies in the S&P Healthcare Equipment Select Industry Index that are also on the S&P 500 Index or S&P 400 Midcap Index.
+We believe this group is a strong comparator for performance purposes as it includes companies of comparable size with similar

-RSUs granted to the NEOs become vested as to 50% of the total number of units subject to the award on each of the third and fourth anniversaries of the award date, subject to continued employment of the award recipient through the applicable vesting date.
+RSUs awarded in 2018 to the NEOs vest 50% on the third and fourth anniversaries of the award date, subject to continued employment of the award recipient through the applicable vesting date.

 At the Compensation Committee meeting immediately preceding the stockholder meeting in May of each year, the Compensation Committee generally determines the size of the long-term incentive award for each NEO.
-In keeping with our commitment to provide a total compensation package that emphasizes at-risk components of pay, long-term incentives for 2017 comprised, on average, 67% of the value of the NEO's total direct compensation package.
+In keeping with our commitment to provide a total compensation package that emphasizes at-risk components of pay, long-term incentives for 2018 comprised, on average, 68% of the value of the NEO's total direct compensation package.

-For 2017, the CEO evaluated each NEO's performance (other than his own), as discussed previously (see "Compensation Process" above), and established specific recommendations for the Compensation Committee's consideration.
+For 2018, the CEO evaluated each NEO's performance (other than his own), as discussed previously (see "Compensation Process" above), and established specific recommendations for the Compensation Committee's consideration.
 Accordingly, the Compensation Committee established awards for the NEOs (other than the CEO) based on these recommendations and the Committee's assessment of the factors noted above for each executive.
 The Compensation Committee evaluated the CEO's performance using the same criteria as discussed above in "Compensation Process" to establish the appropriate award for the CEO.
 Equity awards are granted under the Long-Term Stock Program, which was last approved by the stockholders in May 2017.
-The equity awards granted to the NEOs for 2017 are set forth in the accompanying "Grants of Plan - Based Awards in Fiscal Year 2017" table below.
+The equity awards granted to the NEOs for 2018 are set forth in the accompanying "Grants of Plan - Based Awards in Fiscal Year 2018" table below.